Sir-Poeksie/CleanCity-TechAlchemist_SDET_Rebuild/docs/video-guide.md

 ```
 "Hello, we are [Your Team Name] from [Your Institution]"
 "Our team consists of [Member Names]"
-"We conducted comprehensive QA testing on CleanCity"
+"We conducted comprehensive QA testing on CleanCity."
 "Our focus was on [your unique testing angle]"
 ```